MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/README.md

 Write a program in java that demonstrate nextToken(String delim) method of StringTokenizer class.

 #### Program 299 Basic Core Java Program(ExceptionHandlingEx1ToDemonstrateCatchBlock.java)
-Write a program in java to demonstrate String class method String toLowerCase().
+Write a program in java to demonstrate Exception Handling using Catch Block.

 #### Program 300 Basic Core Java Program(ExceptionHandlingEx2ToDemonstrateFinallyBlock.java)
 Write a program in java to demonstrate String class method String toLowerCase().